 Getting your learner’s permit is a rite of passage but what happens when you don’t abide by the specific conditions associated with it?
 You could end up facing criminal charges for driving without a license and your learner’s permit could be suspended.
 Not only that, your passenger may also be at risk for criminal charges or having their license suspended.

-When driving with a learner’s permit, you must be accompanied by a driver who is licensed, who is at least 21 years of age, who has at least one year of driving experience, and who is occupying the passenger seat beside you.
+When driving with a learner’s permit in Massachusetts, you must be accompanied by a driver who is licensed, who is at least 21 years of age, who has at least one year of driving experience, and who is occupying the passenger seat beside you.
 If you are under age 18, you may not drive between 12:00/midnight and 5:00a.m. unless you are accompanied by a parent or legal guardian, who has an active driver’s license with at least one year of driving experience.

 What happens if you violate the rules of your learner’s permit?

 If you have a learner’s permit, and the person in the passenger seat, is not a licensed driver, 21 years or older, with at least 1 year of driving experience, then the law considers you to be driving without a license.
 This means you can be criminally charged for operating a motor vehicle without a license.

 If you operate a vehicle without a valid driver’s license then you face: